Borrowed Strength

-She hasn’t seen or spoken to him in over ten years.
-It was a heartbreaking choice—but a brave one.
-And if I’m being honest, she probably saved me, too.
+She also, honestly, saved me.
 I left him when she was two.
-I was a shell of myself, but she gave me something to fight for.
+I was a shell of who I used to be — but she gave me something to fight for.
+She still does.

 This wasn’t my first round.